splunk/public-o11y-docs/apm/apm-use-cases/monitor-services.rst

 Deepu sees the built-in dashboard for the payment service, and then sets the :guilabel:`Chart Resolution` to very high for monitoring more details.
 Deepu configured global data links to connect Splunk APM properties to related resources in Splunk Observability Cloud.
 By selecting a tag with a global data link, Deepu can navigate to an infrastructure-related dashboard that they can use to cross-monitor the payment service and the infrastructure.

+..  image:: /_images/apm/apm-use-cases/MonitorServicesDashboard.png
+    :width: 99%
+    :alt: This screenshot shows the APM Service dashboard for the payment service.

 Learn more
 ==============